cheretbe/notes/seafile.md

 apt install seafile-cli
 # binary is /usr/bin/seaf-cli

+# From the docs: init - This command initializes the config dir.
+It also creates sub-directories "seafile-data" and "seafile"
+# under parent-dir. "seafile-data" is used to store internal data, while "seafile" is used as the default location put downloaded libraries.
+# Actually "seafile" is not used by default (-d parameter is requred for sync command)
 mkdir ~/seafile-client
-# ~/.ccnet directory must not exist at this point
+# ~/.ccnet directory must not exist at this point (data directory must exist, see mkdir above)
 seaf-cli init -d ~/seafile-client seaf-cli start

 # Find out library IDs
 seaf-cli list-remote -s http://seafile-test -u admin@seafile.local
+# -d (local dir) must exist
 seaf-cli sync -l 00000000-0000-0000-0000-000000000000 -s http://seafile-test -d ~/Documents/library_name -u admin@seafile.local
 ```
 * Systemd unit example